vortexlab-uclouvain/flups/README.md

 #### Available compilation flags
 Here is an exhautstive list of the compilation flags that can be used to change the behavior of the code.
 To use `MY_FLAG`, simply add `-DMY_FLAG` to the variable `CXXFLAGS` in your `make_arch`.
 - `DUMP_DBG`: if specified, the solver will I/O fields using the HDF5 library.
-- `COMM_NONBLOCK`: if specified, the code will use the non-blocking communication pattern instead of the all to all version.
+- `COMM_NONBLOCK`: if specified, the code will use the non-blocking communication pattern instead of the all-to-all version.
 - `PERF_VERBOSE`: requires an extensive I/O on the communication pattern used.
 For performance tuning and debugging purpose only.
 - `NDEBUG`: use this flag to bypass various checks inside the library
 - `PROF`: allow you to use the build-in profiler to have a detailed view of the timing in each part of the solve.
 Make sure you have created a folder ```./prof``` next to your executable.